 Marie M. Budev DO, MPH, FCCP, is the Medical Director of one of the largest lung transplant and heart-lung transplant programs in the country.
-In addition to her transplant responsibilities she is actively involved in the internal medicine residency program as a Program Director.
-Her treatment interests include all forms of end-stage lung disease including but not limited to cystic fibrosis, ILD/UIP, COPD and pulmonary hypertension.
+In addition to her transplant responsibilities she is actively involved in the internal medicine residency program as a Associate Program Director.
+Her treatment interests include all forms of end-stage lung disease including but not limited to Lung Transplantation, Congenital Heart Lung Diseases, ILD/UIP, COPD and Pulmonary Hypertension.

 Chronic Obstructive Pulmonary Disease (COPD), congenital heart disease, cystic fibrosis, end stage lung disease, gender specific pulmonary issues, pneumonia, pulmonary embolism, pulmonary hypertension, scleroderma

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.